 In this section, we present our results from experiments, in which real-world CNNs from the ONNX models zoo [21] are mapped and executed on the NVIDIA Jetson TX2 embedded CPUs-GPUs MPSoC [22].
 The goal of the experiments is to demonstrate that, thanks to our contributions presented in this paper, our extended methodology can deliver CNN inference on embedded CPUs-GPUs MPSoCs with the same or higher throughtput but with lower energy consumption compared to existing DL frameworks that support CNN inference on such MPSoCs.
-First, we explain the setup for our experiments in Sect.
-5.1.
-Then, in Sect.
-5.2, we confirm the accuracy of our analytical models, introduced in Sect.
-4. to find Pareto-optimal mappings and analyze our experimental results.
+First, we explain the setup for our experiments in Section 5.1.
+Then, in Section 5.2, we confirm the accuracy of our analytical models, introduced in Section 4.3.
+Finally, in Section 5.3, we use our extended methodology and models, introduced in Section 4, to find Pareto-optimal mappings and analyze our experimental results.

-5.1 Experimental Setup
+5.1 Experimental setup